 As per the Higher Education Opportunities Act of 2008, all locations on the following website are legal sources of online material that need no evaluation or endorsement.

 Furthermore, Truman State University has provided access to Films On Demand services, which gives rights to many movies.
-To learn how to use Films On Demand, visit the tutorial furnished by Pickler Memorial Library.

 Creative Commons is an non-profit organization that provides free legal tools to create copyright licenses.
 These licenses allow others to use the work under certain customizable conditions.
 Please visit the Creative Commons License Descriptions page to view the different licenses and their implications.

 - The Motion Picture Licensing Corporation is an independent copyright licensing service exclusively authorized by major Hollywood motion picture studios and independent producers to grant Umbrella Licenses to nonprofit groups, businesses, and government organizations to ensure that the public performances of home videodiscs and videocassettes comply with the Federal Copyright Act.

 - Movie Licensing USA, a corporate division of Swank Motion Pictures, Inc., addresses the specific Movie Public Performance Site Licensing needs of schools and public libraries.
 Movie Licensing USA provides an exclusive license that satisfies the copyright protection needs of the movie producers, while offering a worry-free, liability-free movie license.